2022-2024 GeoTEd-UAS Professional Development Institute

 Who: Community College / 2-Year College Faculty, High School Teachers, 4-H Educators

 Topic: Small Unmanned Aircraft Systems (sUAS) Operations Technician training and hands-on experience coupled with Geospatial Technician training

-When: 3-days, Early Summer, 2021 (mid to late May or early June) & 4-days, early Summer 2022 (Dates TBD, likely late May / early June).
+When: 5-days, Early Summer, 2022 (the week of May 22) & 5-days, early Summer 2023 (the week of May 21).
 Cohort members are expected to attend both institutes and will be provided with mentors during the course of the year.